Bob Cotton

 Sir Robert Carrington Cotton, (29 November 1915 – 25 December 2006) was an Australian politician and diplomat.
 He was a member of the Liberal Party and served as a Senator for New South Wales from 1966 to 1978.
 He held ministerial office as Minister for Civil Aviation (1969–1972), Science and Consumer Affairs (1975), and Industry and Commerce (1975–1977).
 He later served as Consul-General in New York (1978–1982) and Ambassador to the United States (1982–1985).

 Early life

+Cotton was born on 29 November 1915 in Broken Hill, New South Wales.
+He was the first of seven children born to Muriel Florence (née Pearce) and Hugh Leslie Carrington Cotton.
+His father ran a mercantile agency in Broken Hill.

+Cotton began his education in Broken Hill at Burke Ward Public School.
+He completed his secondary education as a boarder at St Peter's College, Adelaide, from 1929 to 1932.
+He won a scholarship to study agricultural science but his family was unable to afford to send him to university during the Great Depression.

-Cotton was born in Broken Hill, New South Wales in 1915.
-He was educated at St Peter's College, Adelaide and trained as a Royal Australian Air Force pilot in 1942 and 1943, but did not participate in action in World War II as he was seconded to the Department of Supply.
+Cotton trained as a Royal Australian Air Force pilot in 1942 and 1943, but did not participate in action in World War II as he was seconded to the Department of Supply.
 Instead Cotton established the timber industry in Oberon, New South Wales as a wartime priority.

 After the war Cotton became a businessman and pastoralist in Oberon.
 In 1949 and 1950 he was President of Oberon Shire Council.